PeterBengtson/Ooloi-docs/ADRs/0032-Flow-Mode.md

 1. **Benefit to musicians**: If Dorico, MuseScore, or others implement Flow Mode first, professional users benefit immediately – that's a win regardless of who delivers it
 2. **Open source advantage persists**: Even if others implement it, Ooloi's version will be freely available, community-extensible, and modifiable – commercial software cannot match this
-3. **Not traditional competition**: Ooloi doesn't operate on secrecy and surprise.
+3. **Not competing**: Ooloi builds what professionals need, openly.
 Documenting solutions publicly contributes to the field even if others benefit
 4. **Paradigm gap remains**: The 23-year gap reflects conceptual and philosophical barriers, not technical complexity.
 Documentation may not overcome different design priorities
 5. **Multiple implementations benefit everyone**: Different approaches to Flow Mode would validate the paradigm and create a rising tide for modal notation input